 Looking closer at the dial, it has a simple pilot’s watch aesthetic that’s common throughout many of IWC’s Pilot’s Watch lines.
 Large white Arabic numerals surround the perimeter with a minute track spanning the dial’s edge (with five-minute marks).
 A bevelled date window sits at 3 o’clock with white numerals on a matching black background.
 It’s simple, clean and highly legible, which is what a pilot needs in the hyper-fast environment of a fighter’s cockpit.
 The hands are black with plenty of white luminescence and have the same propeller shape as previous Pilot’s models.

-Moving on from Sellita, IWC is using an in-house 32110 calibre for its latest TOP GUN automatic.
-The movement is the same as the one used in the new Pilot’s Watch Automatic Spitfire, and it’s great to see entry-level models launching with IWC-manufactured calibres.
-Its TOP GUN chronograph sibling also has an in-house calibre (IWC 69380).
+Moving on from Sellita, IWC is using the 32110 calibre for its latest TOP GUN automatic.
+The movement is the same as the one used in the new Pilot’s Watch Automatic Spitfire, and it’s great to see entry-level models launching with this calibre.
 The 32110 has 21 jewels, beats at 28,800vph (4Hz) with a 72-hour power reserve.
 Functions include central hours, minutes and seconds (hacking) with a date complication at 3 o’clock.

 The Pilot’s Watch Automatic TOP GUN is another solid three-hand automatic in IWC’s latest squadron of pilot’s watches.
 The new IWC 32110 is a welcome replacement for Sellitta calibres as the brand steps up its game in the entry-level segment.
 Price will be EUR 6,250.
 More details at iwc.com.